 - TC3846-6: 4ch 600 ohm Analog and Dry Contact over IP Gateway

-- Uncompressed 64Kbps analog and dry contact channels
+- Delivered uncompressed 64Kbps analog and dry contact channels

-- Minimal latency to work with JPS SNV-12 Voters
+- Provided minimal latency to work with JPS SNV-12 voters

 - Preserved P25 trunked radio over Ethernet network

-When a Northern California County realized that Telcos were beginning to phase out analog leased lines, the needed a solution, and fast.
-To keep their essential equipment operational, the county worked to find devices compatible with existing 4-wire analog radios, voters, and P25 trunked radio systems.
+When a Northern California County realized that telcos were beginning to phase out analog leased lines, they needed a solution, and fast.
+To keep their essential equipment operational, the county worked to find devices compatible with existing 4-wire analog radios, voters and P25 trunked radio systems.
 Without this compatibility, they faced increased costs and network downtime.
 A self-healing ring network also needed to be established to prevent loss of communications between sites.
-Noting TC Communications’ successful completion of a previous project, the County decided again to go with TC’s products and solutions.
+Noting TC Communications' successful completion of a previous project, the county decided again to go with the company's products and solutions.

 Solution: TDM over IP

 After exploring the options with the technical sales team, they decided to use Ethernet JumboSwitch® cards at each site, thus creating a self-healing Ethernet network.
-Existing 4-wire analog radios and voters connected to TC3846-6 600 ohm analog and dry contact over IP gateways, and the entire migration was done without impacting existing equipment.
-The TC3846-6 transmits uncompressed 64Kbps audio and dry contact channels with minimal latency, and is able to transmit PTT and COR signals as required by JPS SNV-12 Voters.
+Existing 4-wire analog radios and voters connected to TC3846-6 600 ohm analog and Dry Contact over IP gateways, and the entire migration was done without impacting existing equipment.
+The TC3846-6 transmits uncompressed 64Kbps audio and dry contact channels with minimal latency and can transmit PTT and COR signals as required by JPS SNV-12 voters.

-With the solution provided by TC, the County preserved legacy radio equipment while establishing a secure Ethernet backbone for critical radio communications.
-The County’s future plans include adding more sites to the network along with the TCView® Network Management System to provide real-time monitoring and control of each JumboSwitch® site.
+With the solution provided by TC Communications, the county preserved legacy radio equipment while establishing a secure Ethernet backbone for critical radio communications.
+The County's future plans include adding more sites to the network along with the TCView Network Management System to provide real-time monitoring and control of each JumboSwitch site.